Political Management (POLM) Courses

 Parliament and Parties in Canada

-A critical introduction to the development of public policy and the exercise of political power in Canada, concentrating on political management in the context of Parliament and political parties.
+A critical introduction to the exercise of political power in Canada, concentrating on political management in the context of Parliament and political parties.

 The Core Executive in Canada

-An examination of how public policy originates, and how its development is managed within the executive branch, with particular emphasis on the Cabinet process and the relationship between political actors and the public service.
+A critical examination of the main institutions and personnel that shape public policy within the executive branch, with particular emphasis on the Cabinet process and the relationship between political actors and the public service.

 Advanced Strategic Communications